philippinespire/2022_PIRE_omics_workshop/Abner_Bucol/student_README.md

 2  |Genome Haploid Length   |633,665,608 bp |634,636,698 bp
 1  |Model Fit       |90.9798 %       |92.294 %
 2  |Model Fit       |80.1725 %       |93.4093 %

 No red flags.
-We will use the max value from V2 rounded up to <insert value here> bp.
+We will use the max value from V2 rounded up to 635,000,000 bp.

 ---